-Our margins are largely a function of the relationship between the prices that we are able to charge for our products and the costs of the feedstocks we require to make these products.
+Our margins are largely a function of the relationship between the prices that we are able to charge for our products and the cost of the feedstocks and energy we require to make these products.
 The prices for a large portion of our raw materials are cyclical and are correlated closely to the prices of crude oil.
 Prices of oil rose during 2016 and continued to rise during 2017 and most of 2018, before falling again towards the end of 2018.
-Prices again rose in 2019, but fell significantly in early 2020 on the back of global uncertainties due to the impact of COVID-19 and OPEC's failure to agree production cuts; however prices have continued to rise in the second half of 2020 and throughout 2021.
+Prices again rose in 2019, but fell significantly in early 2020 on the back of global uncertainties when the Organization of Petroleum Exporting Countries and other major oil producing nations ("OPEC+") were initially unable to reach an agreement on production levels for crude oil, at which point Saudi Arabia and Russia initiated efforts to aggressively increase production.
+The convergence of these events with the COVID-19 pandemic created the unprecedented dual impact of a dramatic decline in the demand for oil as a result of the significant slowdown in the global economy coupled with the risk of a substantial increase in supply.
+The result was a steep decline in oil prices during the first half of 2020, which negatively impacted our margins due to inventory holding losses, however, price increases in the second half of 2020 mitigated full year losses.
+Prices increased further in 2021 and have become more volatile as a result of sanctions against Russia imposed in early March 2022.
+After having reached a peak mid-2022, prices have slightly declined since but, at the date of this annual report, remain above 2021 levels.

 While we attempt to match raw material price increases with corresponding product price increases, our ability to pass on increases in the cost of raw materials to our customers is, to a large extent, dependent upon our contractual arrangements and market conditions.
 There may be periods of time during which we are not able to recover increases in the cost of raw materials due to our contractual arrangements or to weakness in demand for, or oversupply of, our products.
 Specifically, timing differences in pricing between raw material prices, which may change daily, and product prices, which in many cases are negotiated only monthly or less often, sometimes with an additional lag in effective dates for increases, have had and may continue to have a negative effect on profitability.
 Even in periods during which raw material prices decline, we may suffer decreasing profits if raw material price reductions occur at a slower rate than decreases in the selling prices of our products.
-In addition, when raw material costs decrease, customers may seek relief in the form of lower sales prices.
-Furthermore, some of our customers take advantage of fluctuating prices by building inventories when they expect product prices to increase and reducing inventories when they expect product prices to decrease.
+Significant volatility in raw material costs tends to place pressure on product margins and working capital needs as sales price increases could lag behind raw material cost increases.
+Conversely, when raw material costs decrease, customers may seek relief in the form of lower sales prices.
+Even where we are able to pass on raw material price increases to our customers, timing differences between when we purchase raw materials and when we sell our products have had and may continue to have a negative effect on our results of operations.
+In addition, some of our customers take advantage of fluctuating prices by building inventories when they expect product prices to increase and reducing inventories when they expect product prices to decrease.
 Further, volatility in costs and pricing can result in commercial disputes with customers and suppliers with respect to interpretations of complex contractual arrangements.
 Significant adverse resolution of any such disputes could also reduce our profitability.